rija/docker-nginx-fpm-caches-wordpress/README.md

 **Notes:**
  * that command assumes you already have a mysql container running in a container within the same Docker network whose hostname is '2bd6c04457e2'
  * you must replace example.com with your domain name (without the www. prefix)
+ * you can find the IP of the database server running on the default docker network with the command *'docker network inspect bridge'*
  * If you intend to use Docker Compose, make sure the name you choose for your container is only within [a-z][A-Z].
  * This method keep database user and password in the shell history, unless the command is preceded by a space